 Meetings are held the third Thursday of each month, September through May starting at 7:00 p.m. and are held in the River Falls Public Library.
 The programs cover a variety of material from general to specific and hold the interest of everyone.
-A business meeting follows the program, and besides the usual secretary’s report, treasurer’s report, and publications report, information on various upcoming genealogy events in the area, the state, and the nation are shared.
-There are also wonderful treats and a time to visit with others during the break between the program and business meeting.
+Information on various upcoming genealogy events in the area, the state, and the nation are shared.
+There are also wonderful treats and a time to visit with others.

 From 6:30 p.m. to 7:00 p.m.
 SCVGS members will be available to help others with genealogy research questions.

 The River Falls Public Library is a beautifully designed building at 140 Union Street, at the corner of Union and Main Streets.
 Main Street is also Wisconsin State Highway 35.
 Turn east on Union Street beside the library and go to the parking lot behind the building where there is ample parking.
 The handicapped accessible meeting room is on the main floor just inside the doors.